arthur-ai/bench/docs/source/code_evaluation.md

 ### Unit tests

-Unit tests must be compatible with the `code_eval` evaluator metric from [HuggingFace](https://huggingface.co/spaces/evaluate-metric/code_eval), which is what the `PythonUnitTesting` scoring method uses under the hood.
+Unit tests must be compatible with the `code_eval` evaluator metric from [HuggingFace](https://huggingface.co/spaces/evaluate-metric/code_eval), which is what the `PythonUnitTesting` scorer uses under the hood.

 **Format**